 According to Unicef, one in three internet users online is under the age of 18.
 As internet services proliferated, age verification has now come under the focus from regulators across the world.
-In 2018, the FDA in the US targeted Juul Labs and four major manufacturers for sales of e-cigarettes and vapes to minors and in August 2019, four Swedish gaming operators were fined for accepting bets on competitions with underage players.
+In 2018, the FDA in the US targeted Juul Labs and four major manufacturers for sales of e-cigarettes and vapes to minors.
+In August 2019, four Swedish gaming operators were fined for accepting bets on competitions with underage players.

 Tech is getting smarter for online platforms